budouyarn/C-Prog-MUS1/README.md

 -Bubble Sort — covers the nested-loop comparison-and-swap logic, includes the swapped flag optimisation for early exit on already-sorted data, and notes best/worst case complexity (O(n) to O(n²)).

 Practise Index:
-1)File
+	1) File
 	2) Creating a delivery charge calculator
 	3) Creating a calculator for stamp duty of property type
 	4) Creating a Monthly Sales Tracker\
-5)Bubble Sort Practise
+	5) Bubble Sort Practise